ihmeuw/vivarium/docs/source/glossary.rst

         adjust the behavior of :term:`components <Component>`.
 Components themselves may provide defaults for several configuration parameters.

+    Metrics
+        Simulation outputs, often used interchangeable with "results".

     Model Specification
         A complete description of a ``vivarium`` model.
 This description details all :term:`plugins <Plugin>`, :term:`components <Component>`,